-1 UVCB substance: substance of unknown or variable composition, complex reaction products or biological materials
+$^{1}$ UVCB substance: substance of unknown or variable composition, complex reaction products or biological materials

-2 Analytical methods exist to analyse the amount of these 18 PAHs in the clay targets.
+&lt;sup>2 Analytical methods exist to analyse the amount of these 18 PAHs in the clay targets.

-It is practical to align the restriction with the rules3 of the International Sports Shooting Federation (ISSF), which impose a limit of 0.005 % w/w for the sum of 18 indicator PAHs in clay targets, for the Olympic Games, World Championships, World Cups, World Cup Finals and Junior World Cups.
+• It is practical to align the restriction with the rules of the International Sports Shooting Federation (ISSF), which impose a limit of 0.005 % w/w for the sum of the concentration of 18 indicator PAHs in clay targets, for the Olympic Games, World Championships, World Cups, World Cup Finals and Junior World Cups.
 Aligning the 18 PAHs within the scope of the proposed restriction with existing voluntary standards provides a clear legal basis for companies and enforcement authorities that is consistent with already existing rules in the sector.